VISIT OUR ART STORE ▶

 Drawing the Flower’s Center

-The center of the flower is an essential part of your painting because it's visible through the transparent petals.
+The center of the magnolia is visible through the translucent petals.
+Its shape resembles a small

 Sketch the bigger petals